Nica Pierce: Television

 Nica returns in season two of the series where she remains under supervision by Tiffany for over a year and has been declared missing.
 She eventually escapes with the help of Glen and Glenda, Tiffany's twin children who give Nica new metal arms; Chucky Prime, the Chucky who is possessing her; and Andy Barclay's sister Kyle.
 Nica, Glenda, and Kyle travel to the School of the Incarnate Lord with the intention of freeing her from Chucky Prime.
 Nica successfully performs the ritual to move Chucky Prime into another doll's body, who Andy then kills.
 Tiffany and Glen arrive at the school and Nica attempts to get revenge by shooting Tiffany, but Glen jumps in the path of the bullet.
 She looks on in horror as Tiffany and Glenda take Glen away to get help.
 Several weeks later, Tiffany has moved to New York with Caroline Cross, a young girl whose mind has been corrupted by Chucky.
-Nica has followed them to New York; she calls Tiffany and, after admitting she has been in regular contact with G.G. (the combined personalities of Glen and Glenda, now in doll form), she promises to follow through with her threat of revenge.
+Nica has followed them to New York, where she calls Tiffany, and, after admitting she has been in regular contact with G.G. (the combined personalities of Glen and Glenda, now in doll form), she promises to follow through with her threat of revenge.

+In Season 3, Nica watches as Tiffany is arrested by the police and spots Chucky with Caroline Cross.
+She attempts to give chase but loses them when they enter the Subway.
+She later appears at Tiffany’s trial to testify, having been cleared of her family’s murders when Tiffany confesses to them.
+When Tiffany’s found guilty, Nica declares that she will be there when she is executed and will roll her wheelchair over her grave.

+At Tiffany’s execution, Nica delivers a goodbye message from G.G. before telling her she hopes she burns in hell.
+Before she can be executed, a guard that Tiffany had placed under her control with voodoo breaks in and shoots several people, before leaving with Tiffany.
+Nica attempts to stop them but is knocked out of her wheelchair and forced to watch as Tiffany escapes the prison in her car.
+However, Nica had somehow managed to place a tracker on Tiffany’s car and follows her to the estate of Wendell Wilkins.
+Upon entering the mansion, she is horrified to discover Jake Wheeler, Lexy Cross and Devon Evans souls have been transferred into marionette dolls.
+As she attempts to help them, Wendell approaches her from behind and she screams.